 - Read and digest all agendas, board documents and other relevant information prior to Board meetings; be thoroughly prepared to discuss all items at meetings, particularly items related to committees and groups to which each Board member is the liaison.

-- Participate in Board discussions during and between meetings
+- Participate in Board discussions and work during and between meetings, including those of standing board committees

 - Continue to improve understanding of key YALSA policies and procedures as well as ALA policies and procedures, including the Operating Agreement.